 The "Kallen Combo"◊ would count as an example of calling (a guy who claims he is) the hero out on his actions.
 Suzaku tries to apologize to Kallen for trying to forcefully drug her to get a confession out of her.
 Her speech (in between punches) can be summed up with this trope.

-Episode 19 of R2 has the entirety of Black Knights (except for Kallen) doing this to Lelouch when they hear it from Schneizel: Lelouch has constantly lied to them, hid the fact that he was a Britannian prince, killed their allies, was responsible the SAZ massacre, and supposedly used Geass on them (although to be fair, they were wrong about that last one,and the SAZ massacre was an accident and Lelouch actually felt tremendous guilt about it, also the reason Lelouch hid his identity was reasonable, as the Black Knights would have betrayed him, if not kill him, on the spot if they realized he was a Britainnian prince, had various yet critical facets of everything but the first obfuscated by Schneizel, and themselves deserved a good What the Hell, Hero? for their haste in the whole situation and Moral Dissonance in taking the word of the most notorious Britannian royal sibling, Schneizel, who launch a nuke at their own country, almost immediately).
+Episode 19 of R2 has the entirety of Black Knights (except for Kallen) doing this to Lelouch when they hear it from Schneizel: Lelouch has constantly lied to them, hid the fact that he was a Britannian prince, killed their allies, was responsible the SAZ massacre, and supposedly used Geass on them (although to be fair, they were wrong about that last one, and the SAZ massacre was an accident and Lelouch actually felt tremendous guilt about it, also the reason Lelouch hid his identity was reasonable, as the Black Knights would have betrayed him, if not kill him, on the spot if they realized he was a Britainnian prince, had various yet critical facets of everything but the first obfuscated by Schneizel, and themselves deserved a good What the Hell, Hero? for their haste in the whole situation and Moral Dissonance in taking the word of another Britannian prince and the most prominent one at that, who just launched a nuke at their own country for good measure, almost immediately).
 The result is that he loses his entire army.

-In the Grand Finale, Nunnally gets to deliver the best What the Hell, Hero? comeback of the series.
+In the Grand Finale, Nunnally gets to deliver one to her own brother.
 When Lelouch tries to tell her that everything he's done has been for her sake, she flatly snaps at him, saying that she never wanted a perfect world (specially not one built on lies, war and bloodshed), as she had already been happy living with her brother.
+(Besides, Lelouch had already admitted to using her as an excuse to fixing the world; why he didn't admit as much, as well as the fact that he detested how things were and wanted to change them for the better, is a mystery.)

 Episode 15 has Lelouch give one of these to C.C., regarding Mao and giving Geass to people knowing what can happen with it.
 She eventually gives Mao a Mercy Kill.